tonsh/slimlist/README.md

 slimlist
 ========

-Map a dict data to a list which you can save it to a file row!
+Map a tuple data to a list!